Main Sights - Promenade & Beaches

 Marbella beach at sunset

 The beaches are well visited during the summer and offer beach bars (chiringuitos), restaurants, water sports, sun loungers and other ammenities, there are also life guards on duty in the summer months.
-Interestingly Marbella´s beaches have black sand.
-The most popular beach is La Fontanilla at 800m long next to the port; Playa Faro (on the other side of the port), Venus and El Pinillo.
-The beaches to the East of the town are said to be nicer than those in the town center.
+The most popular beach is La Fontanilla at 800m long next to the port; Playa Faro (on the other side of the port).
+Beaches on the outskirts of the town are quieter, such as EL Cable which is backed by sand dunes as opposed to buildings.
+More about Marbella beaches.